 Youth Justice provides assessment and advice to both the Children's Court and the adult court system to help in the sentencing process and to facilitate diversionary options where appropriate.
 This includes:

 The Youth Support Service (YSS) aims to intervene early and divert young people away from the youth justice system by addressing the underlying causes of their offending behaviour.
 The YSS works with young people aged 10-17 following their first contact with Victoria Police.

-In the Children's Court, the Intensive Bail Supervision Program provides support to young people aged 10-18 who are at immediate risk of remand in the North and West, and Southern metropolitan regions.
-Bail supervision is available state-wide on a case-by-case basis.
+In the Children's Court, the Intensive Bail Supervision Program provides support to young people aged 10-18 who are at immediate risk of remand in the North West, and Southern metropolitan suburbs of Melbourne.
+Bail supervision is also available state-wide on a case-by-case basis.

 As part of the diversionary approach, Victoria has a unique sentencing option known as the 'dual track' system.
 The Sentencing Act 1991 provides for the adult courts to sentence a young person aged 18-20 to a youth justice centre as a direct alternative to imprisonment.
 The adult courts can also request that Youth Justice provide bail supervision and progress reports for young adults aged 18-20 where diversion from a more intensive adult justice outcome is possible.

 A pre-sentence Youth Justice Group Conferencing Program exists across Victoria; its legislative framework is incorporated into the Children, Youth and Families Act 2005.
 The program is targeted at young people aged 10-17 who have pleaded or been found guilty of an offence serious enough to warrant a supervised order in the community.
 The conference brings together the young person and their family, the victims and the police to increase the young person's understanding of the impact of their offending.